Subcribe to Our Newsletter

 *I had a good relationship with shaving my armpits for many years but abandoned it recently.
 Since then I’ve grown to thoroughly enjoy my furry underarms, along with mom’s homemade deodorant cream made of baking soda, arrowroot, shea butter, and essential oils.
 Hairy armpits, and more importantly, confident, comfortable women, are sexy.
 So why would I sacrifice my own sense of comfort and aesthetics?

-Well, I had already resigned to strip myself to two-thirds naked in the interest of selling more Rub 'n Restore®.
+Well, I had already resigned to strip myself to two-thirds naked in the interest of peddling more leather paint on the internet.
 "Anything worth doing is worth doing right," as they say.
 The majority of our mostly American audience is repulsed by furry underarms, and I'm not going to single-handedly change that.
 But I am going to save some spa covers from the landfill!
 So I shore away the fuzz (and inadvertently scraped away some flesh).
 Was itchy for weeks.
-My bald armpits looked like an alien baby’s rump.
+My bald armpits looked like an ugly alien baby’s rump.
 Suddenly I was repulsed by this cultural norm.
 The itching abated after a month, and the stubble finally turned to soft fuzz.
 Oh, the brutality of capitalist marketing tools!